josemazo/bmo/README.md

 ./bmo -rm
 ```

-Also, after that, it's the perfect time for change the owner of the notebooks with:
+Also, after that, it's the perfect time for change the owner of the notebooks with (it will ask for your root password):
 ```
 ./bmo -o
 ```